dracula/makehuman/README.md

 </details>

 ### Colors
-This theme uses a lot of colors from the official [dracula contributing guideline](https://draculatheme.com/contribute) and the [dracula-vscode-theme](https://github.com/dracula/visual-studio-code) which is provided under the MIT license:
+This theme uses a lot of colors from the [dracula-vscode-theme](https://github.com/dracula/visual-studio-code) which is provided under the MIT license:
 <details>
 <summary>License text</summary>